Aug. 15, 2025 - Human Events Daily - Jack Posobiec

 But they're in a place now where they just have to make a decision for what's best for their country.

-So hopefully they make that.
+So hopefully they may make that what costs.

 Yeah, exactly.